lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 guide to understand how to convert copies/μL into copies in the starting material (from: https://www.bio-rad.com/webroot/web/pdf/lsr/literature/Bulletin_6407.pdf ):

-    *"Mix 10 μl of sample with 12.5 μl of ddPCR Supermix for Probes and 2.5 μl of assay (primer and probe mix), for a total volume of 25 μl.
+    *“Mix 10 μl of sample with 12.5 μl of ddPCR Supermix for Probes and 2.5 μl of assay (primer and probe mix), for a total volume of 25 μl.
 Load 20 μl of this mix into a DG8™ DropletGenerator Cartridge and run ddPCR.
 The software reports that the concentration is 8 copies/μl.
-Two equivalent methods illustrate how many total copies and how many copies/μl of the target DNA were present in the original 10 μl sample.
+Two equivalent methods illustrate how many total copies and how many copies/μl of the target DNA were present in the original 10 μl sample.*

-    Method #1: The ratio of sample to total volume is 10/25 = 2/5.
+    *Method #1: The ratio of sample to total volume is 10/25 = 2/5.
 Since there were 8 copies/μl in the final PCR mix, there were 8 x (5/2) = 20 copies/μl in the original sample.
-    In the full 10 μl of the original sample, there were 10 x 20 = 200 copies of the target DNA.
+    In the full 10 μl of the original sample, there were 10 x 20 = 200 copies of the target DNA.*

-    Method #2: Since there were 8 copies/μl in the PCR mix and a total of 25 μl of the PCR mix was made, there were 8 x 25 = 200 copies of the target DNA in the PCR mix.
-This mix contained 10 μl of the original sample, so there were 200 copies of target DNA in the full 10 μl of starting sample, and 200/10 = 20 copies/μl of target in the starting sample"*
+    *Method #2: Since there were 8 copies/μl in the PCR mix and a total of 25 μl of the PCR mix was made, there were 8 x 25 = 200 copies of the target DNA in the PCR mix.
+This mix contained 10 μl of the original sample, so there were 200 copies of target DNA in the full 10 μl of starting sample, and 200/10 = 20 copies/μl of target in the starting sample”*

 Metabarcoding (pair-end sequencing)
 -----------------------------------